ubicloud/ubidon/slides.md

   quota complexity.
 - In exchange, we try to make subnets easy to create and connect together, even if a subnet has a single VM sometimes.
-- Under the hood: all inter-subnet traffic is dual-stacked with IPv6 and IPv4, and encrypted.
+- Under the hood: all private subnet traffic is encrypted: use of TLS is "belt and suspenders," but you could omit it.

 ---